 Along the way to physical deterioration, I didn’t listen –a product of my own incongruence and wishful thinking.
 I wished I was in better overall health and condition than I really was.
 Now I stop and remember –just because I can do it, doesn’t mean it’s good for me.
 That’s a good boundary for me.
 My new discipline is to be a bit under-active.
 Stop whatever it is I am doing before I am fatigued –a useful rule of thumb for the holidays.

-- poor eating habits -processed foods, high sugar consumption, foods with hormones and antibiotics
+Processed foods, high sugar consumption, foods with hormones and antibiotics

-- food allergies -eating food that makes your body go into a defensive mode
+Eating food that makes your body go into a defensive mode

-- emotional stress -toxic relationships, interactions and thought processing
+Toxic relationships, interactions, and thought processing

-- sleep deprivation -that’s key for me, I need 9 hours per night minimum, and have since childhood
+That’s key for me, I need 9 hours per night minimum, and have since childhood

-- lack of exercise -I remember years of sitting in my office, not giving my body ample time to move
+I remember years of sitting in my office, not giving my body ample time to move

-- toxic exposures -pesticides, mercury, heavy metals, parabens, BPA, and more
+Pesticides, mercury, heavy metals, parabens, BPA, and more

 Stress adds up and chips away at our well being, until we find ourselves in ill health.
 Years of stress can get us to a point of (what seems like) no return.